sec-fortress/Practical-Ethical-Hacking-Notes/New Capstone/Academy VM.md

 ![](https://i.imgur.com/ORgyyqB.png)

-We can upload our PHP reverse shell file, Get one from https://www.revshells.com/ , save it in a file with the `.php` extension and
+We can upload our PHP reverse shell file, Get one from https://www.revshells.com/ , save it in a file with the `.php` extension and upload it as an image file, but before we do that start a netcat listener with `nc -lvnp 1337` , then go ahead with uploading the PHP file